kanidm/kanidm/book/src/developers/designs/application_passwords.md

 only members of this group will be able to bind with the application password for the associated application.

-Creating a new application will not create an associated group automatically.
-It will be the administrator who will configure the association after creating the application and optionally a new group.
+Creating a new application will not create an associated group automatically, an existing group must be provided.
 It will be possible to associate `idm_all_persons` to an application.
 Removing an application will not delete the associated group nor its members.
+It will be possible to change the linked group after creation.

 When users are removed from a group associated to an application all of their application passwords for the application will be disabled.